gtzjh/mymodels/README.md

 - **save_optimal_params**: Whether to save the best parameters.
 (Default is `True`)

 - **save_optimal_model**: Whether to save the optimal model.
 (Default is `True`)

+> Attention: When using the `catc` model for classification tasks, or `catr` model for regression tasks, the `encode_method` must be `None`.
+Users are responsible for ensuring proper configuration of model parameters.

 #### Output